 Harry Winston Diamond Necklace

-For a royal tour of Australia in 1983, Princess Diana borrowed a jewel from the queen that is quite different from most of the vintage pieces in the monarch’s collection.
-The dazzling mid-20th century diamond necklace made by the American jeweler Harry Winston was a gift the queen received from King Faisal of Saudi Arabia.
+For a royal tour of Australia in 1983, Princess Diana borrowed a diamond necklace from the queen that is quite different from most of the vintage jewelry pieces in the royal jewelry collection.
+Princess Diana’s necklace, a dazzling mid-20th century diamond necklace made by the American jeweler Harry Winston, was a gift the queen received from King Faisal of Saudi Arabia.
 Diana paired the jewel with a sky-blue dress by British designer Bruce Oldfield for a dinner Down Under.

-For a royal tour of Germany in 1987, Princess Diana wore the contemporary diamond and sapphire necklace and earrings she received as a gift from The Sultan of Oman paired with the Spencer Tiara.
-The two gems echoed the sapphire and diamonds in her engagement ring, but had a much sleeker effect than most styles she wore.
+For a royal tour of Germany in 1987, Princess Diana wore the contemporary sapphire and diamond necklace and earrings she received as a gift from The Sultan of Oman paired with the Spencer Tiara.
+The two gems echoed the sapphire and diamonds in Princess Diana’s engagement ring, but had a much sleeker effect than most jewelry styles she wore.

 The Cambridge Lover’s Knot Tiara

-Diana received several jewels from the Queen on permanent loan when she married Prince Charles.
+Diana received several royal family jewels from the Queen on permanent loan when she married Prince Charles.
 One of the most impressive and well-known is the diamond and pearl Cambridge Lover’s Knot Tiara.
-The romantic and majestic jewel was made in 1914 by Garrard for Queen Mary.
+The romantic and majestic pearl and diamond tiara was made in 1914 by Garrard for Queen Mary.
 It features 19 pear-shaped pearl drops set within a diamond ribbon motif.
-Diana often wore the tiara with white gowns for a very modern regal effect.
+Diana often wore the Lover’s Knot tiara with white gowns for a very modern regal effect.